ChrisH2727/Milestone-3/README.md

 ### 1.1 Project goals

-- Develop a full-stack application that allows users to access a common dataset.
+- Develop a full-stack application that allows users to access a common dataset .
 - Develop a full-stack site that uses HTML, CSS, JavaScript, Python+Flask, MongoDB.

 - Creat a website where students and accademic staff can:
     - register and be approved to use radioactive sources
-    - see and select a radioactive source from a list of available radioactive sources and submit a request to use one.
+    - search for and select a radioactive source from a list of available radioactive sources and submit a request to use one.

 - Create a website through which scientific staff can:
     - manage radioactive source allocation to students and accademic staff
-    - Create Read Update and Delete radioactive source characteristic details
+    - Create Read Update radioactive source characteristic details and Delete them

 - Creating a website that is:
     - Simple to understand and easy to navigate